-Mandatory medical and evacuation insurance is required by the Cuban government for U.S. citizens traveling to Cuba and is included in the cost of your flight from Miami to Cuba.
-This insurance provides $25,000 worth of medical coverage and $7,000 worth evacuation coverage.
+Mandatory medical and evacuation insurance is required by the Cuban government for U.S. citizens traveling to Cuba and is included in the trip cost.
+This insurance provides $25000 worth of medical coverage and $7000 worth evacuation coverage.
 We recommend that you purchase additional insurance to supplement this included coverage.
 Please contact your Adventure Specialist for more information.

 Getting There & Getting Home

-NHA will book your international flight from Miami to Cienfuegos, Cuba and the return from Havana to Miami.
-These flights are organized through a licensed charter company authorized to provide direct flights to Cuba.
-Please note that the cost of these flights is not included in your trip fee and will be assessed separately.
+NHA will book your international flights to and from Cuba via Miami.
+Please note that the cost of these flights is included in your trip fee.